(Above) Youth Turon W. writes a line for a hip hop songwriting exercise in Global Perspectives, a program at MacLaren Youth Correctional Facility.

 “They have really good enthusiasm,” Edwards said.
 “The only thing locked up is the physical; mentally, they can explore.
 It’s important they have an environment that is healthy and safe to be.”

-“People should support this in the future because we all will be out one day and we’ll be better off with these skills,” Justin said.
+“People should support this in the future because we all will be out one day and we’ll be better off with these skills,” J.H. said.

 Carpinelli, who said he’s held a couple sessions at other OYA facilities, hopes to expand the program through community support.